Dictionary.com defines community service as "voluntary work, intended to be for the common good, usually done as part of an organized scheme."

 and the Des Plaines Chronic Pain Support Group.

-We literally feed the needy with ministries such as Reverse Advent Calendar Bags and community meal.
+We literally feed the needy with ministries such as Reverse Advent Calendar Bags.

 Our pets are not just companions but also friends, confidants and even in some cases life-savers.
 Every spring and fall St. Martin's recognizes this through a Pet Blessing for our furry, scaled, or other animal friends.
 This includes dogs, cats, bunnies, hamsters, spiders, snakes and any other pet you would like to have blessed.
 Location is usually inside the sanctuary..
 Watch for further news of the Pet Blessing.